-- To encourage all children to enjoy and show enthusiasm towards Music. - To develop children's capacity to express ideas, emotions and thoughts through Music. - To promote independent Music making both in and out of school. - To provide equality of opportunity and develop cultural capital by experiencing different genres of Music and Music from different times and cultures and to challenge stereotypes within Music composition. - To develop children's ability to respond sensitively, constructively, analytically and critically to Music. - To provide opportunities for all children to practically engage with the inter-related dimensions of Music (pitch, timbre, texture, tempo, duration, structure and dynamics.) - To develop children's skills in movement, such as co-ordination and dexterity, and in aural perception and discrimination, through exploring and organising sound (vocal and instrumental). - To develop the self-discipline necessary to listen, appraise, compose and perform. - To make links between Music and other curriculum areas, including, Science, Geography, Maths, History, Speaking and Listening, Art and PSHE. - To teach children about the variety of different Musical instruments, how these sound and how to use these effectively. - To encourage each child to share responses to his/her work and that of others, both with peers and adults. - To build children's confidence in their own Musical ability. - To teach children to treat instruments and other Musical equipment respectfully and carefully in order to maintain the quality of provision for other children. - Through partnerships with Wigan Music Service, Greater Manchester Music Hub and other local schools, provide children with the most up-to-date Music education which can be adapted in light of local, national and government developments. - To provide all children with Musical interests with the opportunities and experiences to progress. - To provide one hour per week of high quality curriculum Music in all classes across Key Stages One and Two.
+- To encourage all children to enjoy and show enthusiasm towards Music. - To foster a life-long love and appreciation of the wide variety of Musical types and genres. - To develop children's capacity to express ideas, emotions and thoughts through Music. - To promote independent Music making both in and out of school. - To provide equality of opportunity and develop cultural capital by experiencing different genres of Music and Music from different times and cultures and to challenge stereotypes within Music composition. - To develop children's ability to respond sensitively, constructively, analytically and critically to Music. - To provide opportunities for all children to practically engage with the inter-related dimensions of Music (pitch, timbre, texture, tempo, duration, structure and dynamics.) - To develop children's skills in movement, such as co-ordination and dexterity, and in aural perception and discrimination, through exploring and organising sound (vocal and instrumental). - To develop the self-discipline necessary to listen, appraise, compose and perform. - To make links between Music and other curriculum areas, including, Science, Geography, Maths, History, Speaking and Listening, Art and PSHE. - To teach children about the variety of different Musical instruments, how these sound and how to use these effectively. - To encourage each child to share responses to his/her work and that of others, both with peers and adults. - To build children's confidence in their own Musical ability. - To teach children to treat instruments and other Musical equipment respectfully and carefully in order to maintain the quality of provision for other children. - Through partnerships with Wigan Music Service, Greater Manchester Music Hub and other local schools, provide children with the most up-to-date Music education which can be adapted in light of local, national and government developments. - To provide all children with Musical interests with the opportunities and experiences to progress. - To encourage children to participate in a variety of Musical experiences beyond those of the curriculum. - To provide a minimum 45 minutes per week of high quality curriculum Music in all classes across Key Stages One and Two.